bitcoin-dev-project/bitcoiner-intro-to-rust/08_traits_and_reading_bytes.md

 We converted the 4 bytes from the buffer into an unsigned 32-bit integer.
 And notice how the bytes slice has been modified after being read into the buffer.
 It no longer contains the first 4 elements, `[1, 0, 0, 0]`.

-You may notice that the way this works is that you have to first create an array (which serves as the buffer) with a known size.
+You may notice that the way this works is that you have to first create an array with a known size.
 Calling `read` will then extract the number of bytes equal to the size of the array, store that into our buffer and then modify our fat pointer reference to the underlying data.

 Let's now update our program to print out the version number leveraging the `Read` trait.
 We can convert the `transaction_bytes` `Vec` to a `slice` type using the `as_slice` method.
 Here is the modified `read_version` function.